adrwxyz/kitchen.alxdr.ca/posts/2020-03-03-fesenjon-pomegranate-stew.md

 Cook uncover and cook on low for 1h, stir every 15 minutes, if you desire a thicker consistency
 Place cover back on and keep warm until ready to serve

-Serve on top of rice and garnish with fresh pomegranate
+Serve on top of rice and garnish with fresh pomegranate.

+Estimate serves 8-12 meals.

 - ![](images/IMG_8144-1024x768.jpg)